NEWS.md

 # Note: 'Escherichia blattae' (Burgess et al., 1973) was renamed 'Shimwellia blattae' (Priest and Barker, 2010)

-and count_S
+count_I, count_SI and count_S to

 selectively count resistant or susceptible isolates

-(which works like
+count_df (which works like

-) to get all counts of S, I and R of a data set
+portion_df) to get all counts of S, I and R of a data set

-with antibiotic columns, with support for grouped variablesFunction is.rsi.eligible
+with antibiotic columns, with support for grouped variablesFunction is.rsi.eligible to check for columns that

 have valid antimicrobial results, but do not have the rsi